 How well do you know your teen?
 Navigating the turbulent teen years can be challenging both for your teen as well as for you as parents.
 Understanding what is normal adolescent development and what is not can help you look for warning signs of teen mental health issues.

-In this innovative workshop you will learn skills to:
+In this informative workshop you will:

 Location: Cypress-North Conference Room, Tresidder Memorial Union, 459 Lagunita Dr. (campus map»)

-RSVP: Please register by contacting the Help Center at 650-723-4577 or email@example.com.
+RSVP: Please register online.
+For questions, contact 650-723-4577 or email@example.com.

 Free and open to all faculty, staff, postdocs and retirees of Stanford University, LPCH and Stanford Hospital and clinics; eligible dependents may also attend.
-“Be Well Berries” available for eligible employees.
+BeWell Berries available for eligible employees.
 Workshop co-sponsored by Stanford’s WorkLife Office and Faculty Staff Help Center.